 - To the pot, add canned diced tomatoes.
 Season with Italian seasoning and dry basil.

-- Add vegetable broth, noodles, kidney and Great Northen beans.
+- Add vegetable broth, pasta, kidney and Great Northen beans.
 Simmer for about 10 minutes.
 Depending on the thickness of the soup, you can add 2 more cups of water to the mix.

 - Press garlic into the mixture and let it simmer for about 10 minutes.